-Discussion of Actuarial Opinion Risk Assessment Procedures
+Statement of Actuarial Opinion Based on an Asset Adequacy Analysis

-Using the Repository

-The Actuarial Opinion Repository is intended to provide procedures for reviewing the Actuarial Opinion and other actuarial filings for compliance and assessment of risks.
+To assess reserving risk, consider procedures for reviewing the Actuarial Opinion and other actuarial filings for compliance and assessment of risks.
 In many states, the Actuarial Opinion and related filings are reviewed by actuarial staff.
-Whether the SAO review is performed by the analyst or the actuary, the Repository provides for the results of the SAO review to be documented and communicated to the analyst.
+Whether the SAO review is performed by the analyst or the actuary, the risk assessment provides for the results of the SAO review to be documented and communicated to the analyst.

-Analysts should document overall results of the actuarial opinion analysis and risk identified in Section III: Risk Assessment of the insurer within reserving risk or other relevant risk category.
-Documentation of the risk assessment analysis should be sufficiently robust to explain the risks and reflect the strengths and weaknesses of the insurer.
-Analysts are not expected to respond to procedures, data or benchmark results directly in the repository document.

-Statement of Actuarial Opinion Based on an Asset Adequacy Analysis
+Refer to the Overview sections at the end of this chapter for more guidance on the SAO and Asset Adequacy Analysis.

-Procedures #1a and #1b assist the analyst in determining that the SAO was prepared by a qualified actuary and that the reserve amounts agree with the Annual Financial Statement.
+Procedures #1a and #1b.
+Determine that the SAO was prepared by a qualified actuary and that the reserve amounts agree with the Annual Financial Statement.

-Procedures #1c–#1f assist the analyst in determining that the insurer’s policy reserves were calculated properly in accordance with the minimum standards required by the NAIC Model Standard Valuation Law, and that the insurer’s assets will adequately support the insurer’s future policy obligations.
+Procedures #1c–#1f.
+Determine that the insurer’s policy reserves were calculated properly in accordance with the minimum standards required by the NAIC Model Standard Valuation Law, and that the insurer’s assets will adequately support the insurer’s future policy obligations.
 The qualified actuary’s opinion that the insurer’s assets are adequate with regard to policy reserves provides significant comfort to the analyst that policy obligations will be met in the future.

-RAAIS and Actuarial Memorandum
+RAAIS and Actuarial Memorandum Worksheet

-Procedures #2 and #3 request the analyst to review the RAAIS and document any concerns noted.
+Procedures #2 and #3.
+Review the RAAIS and document any concerns noted.
 For example, the analyst should further review any comments made by the appointed actuary on any interim results that may be of significant concern.

 Additional prospective risk procedures the analyst may consider performing are provided if concerns exist based on the review of the RAAIS.
 The analyst should take into consideration the current economic environment (i.e., interest rate trends) when performing the analysis.

-Procedure #4 assists the analyst in reviewing the actuarial memorandum that supports the SAO.
+Procedure #4.
+Review the actuarial memorandum that supports the SAO.
 The actuarial memorandum is a comprehensive document that provides an understanding of the insurer’s reserves, the assets available to support the reserves, and the projected impact on the insurer’s financial condition of varying economic and interest rate projection scenarios.
 It is not automatically filed with the Annual Financial Statement but is provided to the regulator only upon request.
 The decision as to whether to request the actuarial memorandum is an important one.
 The actuarial memorandum should be requested for insurers with known financial problems, significant changes in product mix or investment strategy, or significant growth in a particular product line.

 The RAAIS is filed with the Annual Financial Statement and is designed to assist the regulatory actuary in determining whether to request the actuarial memorandum.
 The RAAIS includes the eight data requests shown below.
 Note that some items, such as 1), 2) and 5) specifically refer to cash flow testing results.